WASasquatch/was-node-suite-comfyui/NODES.md

 <details>
 <summary><b>Image Load</b></summary>

 Load an image chosen from a menu of every picture in ComfyUI's input, output and temp folders, and any folder listed under paths.allow_read in config.yaml.
 Upload one with the button and it is selected.
 A file tagged with a colour profile is converted to sRGB as it is read, or kept in its own space, and either way the profile comes out on its own socket.
-Download Image is the node for an address rather than a file.
 Anything that cannot be read gives a black 512x512 image so the rest of the workflow still runs.

 | | |
 |---|---|